 As most semantic structure can be mapped to various types of graphs, e.g., trees, hypergraphs, etc., it is not surprising that graph and tree visualizations of all kinds are getting widely adopted, especially because they are also behind the efforts of W3C's ontological representations.
 [28] Graph knowledge bases [Neo4J, for example] provide more powerful data archiving tools for visual knowledge representation than classic relational databases.
 Many 2 dimensional, but also 3D visualizations came out in the last few years and knowledge representation in general is becoming more visual.
 If we are interested in the KAs of different domains (at all possible levels of conceptual resolution) we have to look for semantic representations that address the problem of concept organization the most universal and versatile way possible.
-Graph based concept organization has the advantage of integrating expressive power and the didactic advantages of visualization.
+Graph based concept organization.
 Building Augmented Knowledge Architectures (AKA) enhancing human capabilities to support complex problem solving as Engelbert dreamed about call for open KT environments that have personal knowledge management tools for visual concept organization.